 One of the frequent doubts is if it is the same flux as the solder paste or if there are some differences.
 The truth is that it is complicated, and many times the products themselves are confusing in their description, using both terms as synonyms.
 Some make a distinction, and claim that there is only slight differences:

-- Flow: chemical substance applied to metals so that they heat up uniformly and improve the quality of the weld, or also for desoldering.
+- Flux: chemical substance applied to metals so that they heat up uniformly and improve the quality of the weld, or also for desoldering.

 - Solder paste: used for welding to facilitate the adherence of the most difficult metal parts.